worldclasscitizen/Minesweeper_Assignment/README.md

 _display_ - the display command will display the current view of the board.
 Any touched spaces will show how many bombs they are next to.
 We will use 0 for blanks that don't touch any spaces.
 For display, use the following symbols
-.  a . indicates a spaces has not been touched.
+. - a . indicates a spaces has not been touched.
-#  the number will indicate how many bombs this square is touching.
+(hash sign) - the number will indicate how many bombs this square is touching.
 Put the actual number not the # symbol.
-*  this is an exploded bomb.
+* - this is an exploded bomb.
 So in the final board display, if the player touched a bomb, this will be shown.
-@  this is an unexploded bomb.
+@ - this is an unexploded bomb.
 So in the final board display, if the player didn't touch a bomb, use this symbol.
 Each command will be echoed into the output along with any arguments it may have.

 [Game Over]